 The Infrared vs. Traditional Sauna Debate: What the Market Data Actually Shows

-With the global sauna equipment market approaching $1 billion and growing at 6.3% annually, we examine what the data reveals about the two dominant categories.
+The global sauna equipment market passed $900 million in 2024 and is growing at roughly 6% annually.
+Here is what the data actually shows about the two dominant categories.

-The question that generates the most heated debate in the sauna industry — infrared or traditional — is usually framed as a binary competition.
-But a closer examination of market data, consumer behavior, and clinical evidence suggests the two categories are diverging rather than competing, serving increasingly distinct customer segments with different motivations.
+The question that generates the most heated debate in the sauna industry (infrared or traditional?) is usually framed as a binary competition.
+But a closer look at market data, consumer behavior, and clinical evidence suggests the two categories are diverging rather than competing.
+They serve increasingly distinct customer segments with different motivations.

 Market Size and Growth

-The global sauna market, estimated at $3.2 billion in 2025, is growing at approximately 7.8% annually.
-Within that, the traditional sauna segment (including Finnish, smoke, and steam saunas) accounts for roughly 58% of revenue, while infrared saunas represent about 32%, with the remainder split among hybrid designs and emerging categories like infrared panels and portable units.
+The global sauna equipment market was valued at approximately $905 million in 2024 by Grand View Research, with a projected CAGR of 6.3% through 2033.
+Within that, Grand View's data puts the traditional sauna segment (Finnish, smoke, and steam saunas) at roughly 43% of revenue, with infrared holding a larger share.
+The balance is split among hybrid designs and emerging categories like infrared panels and portable units.

 Both segments are growing, but at different rates and in different channels.
 Traditional saunas are growing faster in the custom-built residential and commercial segments, while infrared saunas dominate the direct-to-consumer and ecommerce channels.